letsdrink/ouzo-app/README.md

 Migrations
 ----------

 Your database is empty at the beginning.
-To demonstrate Ouzo capabilities we have created sample database.
+To demonstrate Ouzo capabilities we have created a sample database.
 Use db.sh script to apply migrations:
 ```
 ./db.sh db:migrate
 ```